Photo Contest Rules

-All entries must be received through the Smithsonian magazine web site by 3pm Eastern Time on November 28, 2014.
+The contest begins on March 31, 2015.
+All entries must be received through the Smithsonian magazine website by 11:59 pm Eastern Time on November 30, 2015.

 The Smithsonian will notify the winner via the contact information provided at the time of entry; the Smithsonian may disqualify anyone who fails to respond to the notification within five business days.

 Please do not contact us about the status of entries or judging.